nagarjunredla/cover-letter-generator/README.md

 To generate a new cover letter:

-1. Enter the information about the company the job position, recruiter, etc in the spreadsheet on a new line.
+1. Enter the information about the company the job position, recruiter, etc in the form and submit
-2. Open the Cover Letter template document.
+2. Open the spreadsheet and wait for "Generate Cover Letter" Menu to appear.
-3. Go to Tools menu => Script Editor.
-4. Adjust line 10 of the script, inserting the correct row number to get data from.
-5. Save the script.
-6. Hit the run button and wait a few seconds.
+3. Select if you want to generate a cover letter for the bottom row or the row of the cell selected.
-7. Open the folder you expect the cover letter to be in and look for it.
+7. Click on the link in the dialog that shows up or Open the folder you expect the cover letter to be in and look for it.
 The file name will be **"Company Name Cover Letter"**.

 That's it!